arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ```
 ![Screen Shot 2024-11-07 at 5 34 44 PM](https://github.com/user-attachments/assets/5b2dcfc3-9671-4424-818d-4d25bbd3a443)

+>In this graph, it shows that the month with the most released track is January and May, which indicates that these months might be popular for new music releases.
+This could suggest that artists or record labels tend to launch their tracks at the beginning of the year or in the spring.

 ## Genre and Music Characteristics
 In this part, we are tasked to analyze how musical attributes like bpm, danceability, and energy correlate with the number of streams to identify which attributes have the strongest influence on streams.
 Additionally, we aim to explore whether there is a correlation between other attributes like danceability and energy, as well as valence and acousticness.